Ersanio/snes-assembly-book/docs/indepth/addressing.md

 |( )|Indirect|16-bit|
 |[ ]|Indirect long|24-bit|

 The bank byte of the 16-bit pointer depends on the type of instruction.
-When it comes to a `JSR`-opcode, which can only jump inside the current bank, the bank byte isn't determined nor used.
+When it comes to a `JSR`-opcode, which can only jump inside the current bank, the bank byte isn"t determined nor used.
 However, when it comes to a loading instruction, such as `LDA`, the bank byte is determined by the *data bank register*.

 Pointers can point to both *code* and *data*.
 Depending on the type of instruction, the pointers are accessed differently.
 For example, a `JSR` which utilizes a 16-bit pointer accesses the pointed location as code, while an `LDA` accesses the pointed location as a bank.